LeeMorinUCF/QMB6358F21/demo_06_unix_intro/README.md

 ssh my_username@other.computer.address
 ```

-You will be prompted for you login credentials.
+You will be prompted for your login credentials.
 After you enter them, you will see a command prompt in your home directory.
 Now you can do all of this on someone else's computer (provided you have access).